ing-bank/doing-cli/docs/howto/connection_problems.md

 To fix this you must install your company's certificates.
 Then, set the environment variable `REQUESTS_CA_BUNDLE` to a bundle of your company's and `certifi`'s certificate bundles with `export REQUESTS_CA_BUNDLE=<bundle location>`.

+If the certificates are correctly setup, both these commands should work:
+- `az devops login`
+- `az ad signed-in-user show --query 'mail'`

-You can add the following script to the end of your `.zshrc` to keep the certificate bundle up-to-date:
+To keep the `certifi` certificates up-to-date, add the following script to the end of your `.zshrc`:
 ```bash
 # Set CA bundle certificate for doing-cli to connect to AzDo
 CERTIFICATES_DIR=$HOME/Documents/certificates